Harikrishnan46624/texnano-task/README.md

 Getting Started:

 Update the hyperparameters in the main function according to your preferences.

-Run the SimCLR implementation script: SimCLR.ipynb.
+Run the SimCLR implementation script: Task_2.ipynb.
 Dependencies
 PyTorch
 torchvision